ocizevskis/kotsvg/README.md

 }
 ```

 any invalid attributes will be labeled as such by the IDE.
+Note: as svg attributes can be both camelCase and lisp-case,
+the library uses snake_case for all lisp-casse attrs.

 Currently, all geometry properties use Number as type; if a CSS value like 10Em is needed, the Em type can be imported from kotsvg.types.
 Numeric attributes still take String, but this will be changed.